 Sending a newsletter on launch day is a great way to remind loyal fans about a book’s release.
 Many authors include links to purchase on each retailer to make it easy for readers to purchase wherever they prefer to buy books.

 Marie Force heralded the release of Five Years Gone with a personal note to her fans.
 She also informed readers that they can sign up for text notifications of releases and sales — a creative way to keep fans in the loop!
 In this same newsletter, Marie told fans about an upcoming Facebook Live Q&A and hosted a giveaway — you can read the full newsletter here.

 Run a BookBub Ads campaign

 Many authors run BookBub Ads for their new books to help drive early sales and buzz.
-By targeting yourself (or the author of the new release), you can announce the new book to existing fans, and by targeting similar authors, you can spread the word to new readers who might be interested in the launch!
+By targeting yourself (or the author of the new release, if you’re running ads on behalf of an author), you can announce the new book to existing fans, and by targeting similar authors, you can spread the word to new readers who might be interested in the launch!